What is a balance sheet projection?

 Retained earnings also fall under this category.
 This is the company’s income that isn’t distributed amongst its shareholders; instead, it's kept aside for lowering debt or reinvesting into the business.
 It’s a good indicator of how well a company is doing: the more retained earnings it has, the less it needs to rely on outside investment.

-Other comprehensive income (OCI) is anything that can’t count as net income, but still needs a place on the balance sheet.
+Other comprehensive income (OCI) is anything that can’t count as net income but still needs a place on the balance sheet.
 This can include items like foreign currency adjustments, or unrealized gains or losses on investments and pension plans.

 A few items in your balance sheet projections may not fit into the other categories.
 They still need to fit somewhere in the forecasts to get an accurate sense of your company’s financial health.

+Deferred taxes are the future tax consequences of events that have already been accounted for in a business’s financial statements.
 Tax assets could include deductions yet to be realized, typically tied to revenue projections.
 Tax liabilities are upcoming tax payments, which typically tie into operations.

 Some items don’t have any particular category but must be included in balance sheet forecasts.
 These could be land holdings or leases, long-term debt, or pension liabilities.